Purpose

 Common Design Considerations:

-How will the system notify the correct people when an internal issue occurs?
+● How will the system notify the correct people when an internal issue occurs?

-What troubleshooting tools will be used when debugging the system?
+● What troubleshooting tools will be used when debugging the system?

-Will the system provide a consolidated view into all of the logs, servers, and components of the system for troubleshooting purposes?
+● Will the system provide a consolidated view into all of the logs, servers, and components of the system for troubleshooting purposes?

 System Type Specific Design Considerations:

-Will the system provide a real-time operational dashboard so specific users can see transactional information, i.e. amount, type, messaging status, etc?
+● Will audit and lineage information be available for all data attributes in the system? ● What audit information will be available for each step in an ETL process? | ● Will the system provide a real-time operational dashboard so specific users can see transactional information, i.e. amount, type, messaging status, etc? |

 Survival Tip: Most Analytical systems are sold to a business on the premise of “You can’t manage what you can’t see.”
 This holds true for the lifecycle of a system itself.
-Survival in the world of Information Management is much more achievable if you can easily see how well your system is performing.
+Survival in the world of Information Management is much more achievable if you can easily see how well your system is performing. |

 Design Concept: Capacity and Scalability